Grkila/Serial-Two-Joint-Robot-Manipulator-Simulation-and-Control/README.md

 ## Mathematical Model

 The model consists of a base and two joints.
 We analyzed the kinematics and dynamics.
 Kinematics describes the motion in space.
 Dynamics looks at the forces and torques needed to move the arm.
+To implement these equations in the digital simulation, we used the Forward Euler method for discretization.

 ![Dynamics Equation](docs/images/dynamics_eq_1.png)